 [NEW] – As of software V1.18 command mode is now inactive by default.
 The reason is that if you have the converter connected to MIDI IN and MIDI OUT but no USB MIDI device attached, then serial MIDI IN data received would be echoed back out on MIDI OUT.

 So, in order to get into command mode you must do the following..

 1. Boot up the converter without a USB MIDI device attached

 2. Send two consecutive dollar characters “$$” in the first 10 bytes of serial data.
 If $$ is not received within the first 10 bytes, a reboot is needed to try command mode again.

 Configuration is not necessary for normal operation, however the following Configuration commands are available.
-Connect the MIDI Converter to a computer using the supplied mini-USB cable and run a terminal program set to 31250 BAUD.
+Connect the MIDI Converter to a computer using a suitable mini-USB cable (see under Connections above) and run a terminal program set to 31250 BAUD.
 The Help screen and configuration settings can only be made when there is no MIDI device attached.

 [0-OFF|1-16 Channel to be filtered]

 [0-OFF|1-ON] – Default is ON